 Kicking Horse Coffee is a Canadian company, located in Invermere BC, in the Rocky Mountains.
-It started out as a home based business, founded in 1996 by Leo Johnson and Elana Rosenfeld.
-The company values are not profit centered, and we can see that from the company’s relationship with society and industry.
+It started out as a home-based business, founded in 1996 by Leo Johnson and Elana Rosenfeld.
+The company values are not profit-centered, and we can see that from the company’s relationship with society and industry.
 Kicking Horse Coffee is one of the first 10 companies to sign on with TransFair Canada.
 They made the top 15 Best Workplaces in Canada in 2015.
 You almost feel that good vibe in their coffee.
 In 2003 Kicking Horse decided to only roast and sell 100% organic coffee beans, and in 2007 they dropped all the producers that were not “Fair Trade”.

 OK, I have to disclose my strong preference for Kicking Horse coffee beans.
 In fact, the history bit was only to explain my admiration for the company.
-I absolutely love their business approach, and care for small coffee growers.
+I absolutely love their business approach and care for small coffee growers.

 Cliffhanger Espresso Kicking Horse Coffee Review

 Kicking Horse Cliff Hanger Espresso is as the name suggests it a blend created for the espresso lovers.
-That’s not to say you can’t use it for other brewing methods, in fact we are making the perfect Turkish coffee with these beans.
+That’s not to say you can’t use it for other brewing methods, in fact, we are making the perfect Turkish coffee with these beans.
 I tried it a couple of times in my Aeropress and it is fantastic.
 Forget the name, these beans are really versatile, and you can use them for any brew that needs a medium roast.

 The beans in this blend are selected from three continents, America, Asia, and Africa.
 The Central American beans impart the specific acidity, which is great for an espresso, if it’s limited.
 The African beans, (Ethiopian we hear), give your espresso blend the fruity tones, and tone down the overall acidity.
 Finally, the body of this fantastic blend comes from the Indonesian sourced beans.

-The blend does not focuses on crema volume.
+The blend does not focus on crema volume.
 You will get a lot of it, don’t get me wrong, but there are other espresso beans with more crema.
-This blend focuses on taste, and body.
+This blend focuses on taste and body.
 You will get overwhelmed with the whole range of specific espresso tastes, a bright start, continued by cocoa and fruity middle tones, and finished with a heavy caramel taste.
-The espresso brewed with Kicking Horse Cliff Hanger is very smooth, but very distinctive at the same time.
+The espresso brewed with Kicking Horse Cliff Hanger is very smooth but very distinctive at the same time.
 No bitterness, just a little acidity, and no burnt aftertaste as with Starbucks beans.
 It is a strong coffee, and as vague as this sounds, it is true.
-Some people define strong coffee as dark roasted, some think that full bodied coffee is stronger, and some measure the strength by the amount of caffeine content.
+Some people define strong coffee as dark roasted, some think that full-bodied coffee is stronger, and some measure the strength by the amount of caffeine content.
 I don’t have a way to measure the caffeine content, but I can tell you that Cliffhanger Espresso does its job pretty well, of kicking in in the morning when I need it.
 As for the body, it has a full body, that’s why I like to use it for my occasional Turkish brew.
 The roast is not very dark, but espresso roasts can’t be too dark.